Smooth Gate Functions for Soft Advantage Policy Optimization: Experiments

 $r_{answer}$ measures solution correctness.
 We extract the text generated by the model between the \textit{<answer>} and \textit{</answer>} tokens and evaluate it for consistency with the ground-truth solution.

-\paragraph{Evaluation.} The trained models were evaluated on several mathematical benchmarks of varying difficulty: GSM8K, MATH500, AIME24, and AIME25.
-GSM8K \citep{GSM8K} consists of grade-school arithmetic word problems requiring multi-step reasoning.
+\paragraph{Evaluation.} The trained models were evaluated on several mathematical benchmarks of varying difficulty: GSM8K (test split), MATH500 and AIME.
+GSM8K \citep{GSM8K} consists of grade school arithmetic word problems requiring multi-step reasoning.
 MATH500 is a curated subset of the MATH \citep{MATH} dataset containing competition-level problems across algebra, geometry, number theory, and combinatorics.
-AIME24 and AIME25 comprise problems from the corresponding editions of the American Invitational Mathematics Examination, designed to assess advanced mathematical reasoning and precise numerical answer generation.
-During evaluation, responses were generated with a sampling temperature of 0.7.
-We used accuracy metric for measuring model performance.
+AIME comprises problems from the corresponding editions of the American Invitational Mathematics Examination, designed to assess advanced mathematical reasoning and precise numerical answer generation.
+During evaluation, responses were generated with a sampling temperature of $0.7$.
+We used the accuracy metric for measuring model performance.